 "Journalists love to talk shop, and the opportunity to talk shop with dozens of like-minded scribes over superb Japanese food and beer - quite a lot of beer, actually - was deeply satisfying.
 The stand-out fact for me was that agriculture everywhere is facing the same suite of problems.
 Declining terms of trade, weather extremes, ageing farmer populations, whether to put up trade barriers or drop them - these seem to be universal issues."

-“I'm sincerely grateful to the NSW Farm Writers Association for its support, and hope it can continue to sponsor journalists to future IFAJ get-togethers.
+“I'm sincerely grateful to the Farm Writers' Association of NSW for its support, and hope it can continue to sponsor journalists to future IFAJ get-togethers.
 I believe it is money well spent on behalf of Australian agriculture."

-Matthew’s attendance at the conference was funded by Farm Writers’ as his prize for winning the 2007 award for Rural Writing in NSW & ACT for his story “Guyra graziers locked into cells” published in The Land newspaper on 16th November 2006.
+Matthew’s attendance at the conference was funded by Farm Writers, after winning the 2007 award for his story “Guyra graziers locked into cells” published in The Land newspaper on 16th November 2006.

-And the winner is...
-Lucy Skuthorpe, Canberra bureau chief Rural Press.
+The state winner for 2007 was Lucy Skuthorpe, Canberra bureau chief at Rural Press.

-At our June event Len Clutterbuck from national sponsor, John Deere, shown on the left, presented Neil Lyon with the Australian Star Prize for Writing and a cheque for $1,000.
+Len Clutterbuck from national sponsor, John Deere, presented Neil Lyon with the Australian Star Prize for Writing and a cheque for $1,000.
 Bev Jordan, President of Farm Writers also presented Neil with a certificate marking his win in NSW and his conference registration.

-2006 winner, Tamworth based journalist Neil Lyon, went on to win the national contest and attended the 2006 IFAJ Conference in Norway as part of his prize as the NSW winner.
+Tamworth based Mr Lyon went on to win the national contest and attended the 2006 IFAJ Conference in Norway.
 On his return, he said such an experience was a must for any agricultural journalist.

-The national winner of the Alltech/IFAJ Travel Scholarship is the Queensland finalist, Adrienne Francis from ABC Country Hour in Darwin.
+The national winner of the Alltech/IFAJ Travel Scholarship was the Queensland finalist, Adrienne Francis from ABC Country Hour in Darwin.